 Science, not conjecture, established the link between Risperdal, the generic of which is risperidone, and the development of gynecomastia.
 For instance, the Journal of Child and Adolescent Psychopharmacology published in December 2012 research showing that excess prolactin, which plays a role in female breast growth and in milk production, “is a common side effect in young males treated over the long term with risperidone.”

 Moreover, the Journal of Clinical Psychopharmacology in April 2006 published the findings of a Swiss study on Risperdal gynecomastia.
 Researchers wrote, “Risperidone administered to adolescents at doses commonly used for the treatment of psychotic symptoms can strongly increase prolactin levels, with clinical consequences such as gynecomastia and/or galactorrhea.”

 Any male who used Risperdal and who since has been diagnosed with gynecomastia may be entitled to compensation.
-The Risperdal attorneys at Reich & Binstock will investigate the claims of patients or their parents at no charge.
+The Houston pharmaceutical injury attorneys at Reich & Binstock will investigate the claims of patients or their parents at no charge.
 Reich & Binstock has been representing plaintiffs in product liability lawsuits against pharmaceutical companies since 1984, leveraging considerable experience and expertise to fight hard for justice.

 For a free consultation, contact Reich & Binstock either by calling the toll-free number, 1-866-LAW-2400, or by submitting an electronic message through this website.